McLargo/mkdown-docs/docs/index.md

 With time and more documents covered, relation between them will be enriched.
 It shouldn't be a just isolated documents, but more of a wiki to cover my professional philosophy and understanding on technical topics.

-Using [markdown](https://gist.github.com/McLargo/44c180a217f1d6c05aeff43bec82ceaa) to make it easier to build new documents from IDE.
-[Template sample available](template).
+Using [markdown](https://gist.github.com/McLargo/ae633d1ff481c20c21433074169d283c#file-markdown-cheatsheet) to make it easier to build new documents from IDE.
+[Template sample available for this wiki](template).

 [Mkdocs](https://www.mkdocs.org/) as site generator for my documentation.
 Includes nice features as search, customizable layout and easy deployment to github pages, making it 100% online.